chrisdeso/Jukebox-7000/README.md

 ##### Jukebox 7000

-Jukebox 7000 is a simple MP3 player designed for users who want to play their owned music without requiring a subscription service.
-It operates both as a terminal application and a standalone Java executable (.jar file).
+Jukebox 7000 is a simple MP3 player designed for users who want to play their music in a standalone Java executable (.jar file).

 ##### Background